Postgraduate - Course

 The course comprises 72 points structured into three parts: Part A. Perioperative medicine studies (24 points), Part B. Perioperative organ dysfunction studies (24 points) and Part C. Advanced application expertise (24 points).

-Note: Credit for the unit POM5001 (Perioperative management of the cardiac patient) will apply to all students who have previously completed the perioperative medicine short course from 2009 to 2013 only.
+Note: Credit for the unit POM5001 (Perioperative management of the cardiac patient) will apply to you if you have previously completed the perioperative medicine short course from 2009 to 2013 only.
 There is no credit for completing the short course from 2014 onwards.

 Units are 12 credit points unless otherwise stated.